Best Electric Shavers for Men in 2025 Reviewed and Compared

 Performance

-While shaving, I test for comfort, closeness, maneuverability, and the ability to manage to clear up leftover patches, long hairs, and flat-laying hairs.
+While shaving, I test for comfort, closeness, maneuverability, and the ability to manage to clear up leftover patches, long hairs, and flat-lying hairs.

 Value for Money

-Based on the quality of the shaver, I evaluate whether it is worth its price tag when compared with other head shavers.
+Based on the quality of the shaver, I evaluate whether it is worth its price tag when compared with other shavers within the same price range.

-1. Braun Series 9 Pro – Best for a Comfortable Close Shave
+1. Braun Series 9 Pro (and Pro +) – Best Powerful Shaver ‘Still Reasonably Comfortable‘

-The Braun Series 9 Pro is the top-of-the-range shaver from Braun and excels in comfort while shaving, which is essential for those with sensitive skin or prone to razor burn.
+The Braun Series 9 Pro is the top-of-the-range shaver from Braun, excelling in comfort during shaving despite its powerful performance, which is essential for those with sensitive skin or prone to razor burn.

 I have also used and reviewed the later Series 9 Pro +, but there were no significant changes made, and I recommend buying whichever model is best priced for you, whether that is an S9 Pro or S9 Pro+.